Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 Chargeback Processing Time Frames, Fees & Documents: The Merchant’s Guide

-In this post, we’ll give you a quick rundown of what you need to know about chargeback processing from a merchant standpoint.
-We’ll offer a little insight into how banks handle chargebacks and explore how you can streamline some of your operations to reduce costs and recover revenue.
+So, in this post, we’ll be taking a quick look at what you need to know about chargeback processing from a merchant standpoint.
+We’ll offer a little insight into how banks handle chargebacks, and explore ways to streamline your operation, reduce costs, and recover revenue.

 How Does Chargeback Processing Work?